lwjglgamedev/zvk/bookcontents/chapter-09/chapter-09.md

 ```

 This struct, in essence, stores the view matrix, which can be modified by the different functions that it provides to change its position,
-to apply rotation or to displace around the scene.
-It uses the zmath library to calculate up and forward vectors to displace.
+to apply rotation or to move around the scene.
+It uses the zmath library to calculate up and forward vectors to move.

-This struct will be now part of the `Camera` struct:
+This struct will now be part of the `Camera` struct:

 ```zig
 pub const Camera = struct {